oodebe/oodebe/README.md

 ##Internal Load balancer

 oodebe has built-in support for distributing the requests with its local workers as well as with other nodes within the same cluster.
 It shares the load in round robin fashion and tries to fill up all the local workers first.
 If no local workers have capacity to serve a particular request, the node delegates the request to one of the other nodes in the cluster.
 Hence, for that request, it acts as master keeps the clients connection alive until some node has replied to the request.
-In case no node in the cluster is able to serve the request, it responds back with the message ‚ÄúNo free workers found‚Äù.
+In case no node in the cluster is able to serve the request, it responds back with the message ìNo free workers foundî.
 In this case the user can retry the request after a while.

 ##Failover